About me

 Further information

 My Ullet Road consulting room in L17 is close to Smithdown Road and Sefton Park.
 It is accessible via bus routes 60, 75, 76, 80, 80A, 86, 86A, 86C and 699.
 Parking is available in nearby Lathbury Lane and Greenbank Drive.
-This consulting room is fully accessible to wheelchair users.
-For disabled drivers, priority parking can be arranged in advance outside the building.
+This consulting room is fully accessible to individuals using wheelchairs.
+For drivers with disabilities, we can arrange priority parking in advance outside the building.